engity-com/bifroest/docs/reference/auditlog/index.md

 ### Storage and recovery

 Bifröst signs and durably flushes every accepted record.
-Segments rotate at approximately 16 MiB and are linked through signed hashes; a signed head anchors the latest record.
+Native `.baudit` and `.beaudit` segments rotate at approximately 16 MiB and are linked through signed hashes; a signed `head.cbor` anchors the latest record.
+See the [native format contract](native-format-contract.md) for the public/private field boundary and container layout.

-Startup repairs interrupted publication and incomplete trailing frames, but rejects invalid signatures, broken chains, and lost records.
+Startup repairs interrupted publication and uncommitted tails past the signed checkpoint, but rejects invalid committed units, signatures, broken chains, and lost records.
 Large scans use managed `.bifroest-work` directories, which can remain after an unclean process termination and may then be removed manually while Bifröst is stopped.

 Use [`bifroest audit verify`](../cli/audit/verify.md) for read-only verification.
-The `export` and `merge` commands produce JSON Lines only after complete verification; these outputs are not signed journals.
+The `export` and `merge` commands produce redacted JSON Lines by default only after verification; `--with-sensitive` explicitly includes the private fields and requires a decryption identity for `.beaudit`.
+These outputs are not signed journals.

 ### Properties {: #journal-properties }